klakar/scheherazade/README.md

 # Project Scheherazade
 ## AKA - QGIS Story
 This is a QGIS plug-in that makes it possible to create web based geographic map stories.
-The stories requires only a web browser to view and an Internet connection.
+The stories requires only a web browser to view and an Internet connection (Firefox Browser works best).

+For full functionality you could start a web server in the story folder (http://localhost:8000):

+*python -m SimpleHTTPServer*

 Stories are created directly from a QGIS dockable panel and simple forms.
 Storys can be saved, edited, published and more.
 Storys are based on OpenLayers3 and supported active layers in the current project.